mverleun/IoT-Kit/README.md

 Next build the firmware and upload it the usual way to get a 'homie' firmware on your device.

 Once the device contains 'homie' firmware you can reflash the device OTA.
 Upload the next build of your firmware to the 'homie-ota' server, select the device that you want to flash and proceed.

+Check the documentation for the mentioned projects for details.